 Make A Plan

 The sooner you start planning, the better!
-When you’re moving with pets, there’s a lot to be done.
+We’d all prefer a stress-free move.
+And when you’re relocating with pets, there’s a lot to be done.

 Pets are sensitive to changes in their routine and will usually sense that things are shifting.
-Don’t be surprised if your dog or cat shows some anxiety by acting unsettled or clingy when you decide to relocate.
+Don’t be surprised if your dog or cat shows some anxiety by acting unsettled or clingy when you start the moving process.

-To help your pet feel more comfortable, it’s best if one member of your family takes responsibility for your pet’s care through the process.
-Having a reassuring companion at every stop along the way will help your dog or cat feel more secure.
-In addition, it will help to stick to his normal schedule as much as possible.
-And wait as long as possible to pack his belongings.
+To help your pet feel more comfortable, it’s best if one member of your family takes responsibility for your pet’s care throughout the move.
+Having a reassuring companion at every stop along the way will give your dog or cat more consistency and security.

 Make Arrangements For Moving Day

 Are you moving across town or over the ocean?
 Driving or flying?
 Transporting your own belongings or hiring a mover?
-These decisions will determine what arrangements to make for your pet on moving day.
+These decisions will determine what arrangements will reduce your pet’s stress on moving day.

 Local moves can usually be completed in a day, so consider setting up an appointment for daycare.
 Or arrange for your pet to spend time with a friend on the big day.
 This will free up your attention to focus on the move.

-If you’re driving to your new home, use our pet friendly road trip planner to map your route and find restaurants, dog parks, and hotels along the way.
-When booking reservations, always confirm that the hotel’s pet policy will accommodate your entire family.
+If you’re driving to your new home, use our guide for Planning A Pet Friendly Road Trip to map your route and find restaurants, dog parks, and hotels along the way.

 READ MORE ⇒ Hotel Chains Where Pets Stay Free

-If moving with your pets involves air travel, arrangements should be made well in advance.
-Only a limited number of pets can be transported on each flight, so make your reservations as soon as possible.
+If moving with your pets involves air travel, reservations should be made well in advance.
+Only a limited number of pets can be transported on each flight, so make your arrangements as soon as possible.

 There are some documents your pet will need to board the flight.
 Gather and place them in a carry-on that will stay with you during the entire trip.
 If you’re moving out of the country, it may be helpful to contact a pet transportation agency to assist you with the required paperwork.